 Most of the other COVID-19 antibody therapeutic candidates in clinical trials are repurposed drugs aimed at host targets, rather than the viral S protein.
 Two antibody therapeutics that were repurposed as COVID-19 treatments have already reached the market.
 Levilimab (Ilsira), which was developed by BIOCAD to target IL-6 receptor, was registered in Russia for the inhibition of cytokine storm caused by coronavirus infection in early June 2020.
 The restricted emergency use of itolizumab (Alzumab) for the treatment of cytokine release syndrome in COVID-19 patients with moderate to severe acute respiratory distress syndrome was granted in India in July 2020.
 Developed by Biocon, itolizumab targets CD6 (19).
 The anti-IL6 receptor antibody, tocilizumab (Actemra), is being evaluated in multiple Phase 3 clinical trials to assess the safety and efficacy of intravenous plus standard of care in hospitalized adult patients with severe COVID-19 pneumonia.

-The United States and China are the two leading countries in developing COVID-19 antibody therapeutics, followed by Canada, Germany, South Korea, UK, and France (Figure 2B).
+Based on the number of research and development programs, the United States and China are the top two countries in developing COVID-19 antibody therapeutics, followed by Canada, Germany, South Korea, UK, and France (Figure 2B).

 Conclusion and Perspectives